kereneck/cs50wproject1/README.md

 * logout.html ... just says "you are now logged out" and provides a button to login again.
 * search.html ... form for search functionality
 * result.html ... provides a table of search results and links to book details.
 * book.html ... shows book details, including Goodreads data (number of reviews on Goodreads for this book, and the average rating the book has on Goodreads). book.html also provides a field for the user to type a review for the current book and an input, limited to numbers 1 to 5, for the user to rate the book.
 If a user has already submitted a review and rating for the current book then the review and rating inputs do not appear on this page.
 Users are therefor limited to one review per book.
+There is a separate button to display the reviews for the book.
+This page also provides a "Search again" button.
 * other_reviews.html ... shows a table of the reviews for the current book on this site.
 If the user has just written a review it appears at the top of this list.
 * no_results.html ... if there are no search results this page is shown.
 Provides a "Search again" button.
 * error.html ... shows an error message if user tries to log in when they are already logged in.
 Provides a "Search again" button.